CzakoiLevente/AWS-Services/aws-s3-static.md

 Click on the bucket you wish to upload your html to.

-To upload file hit button "Upload".
+To upload file hit button `Upload`.
 A new window will pop up.

 **Steps:**

 1. Select files
- - You can drag and drop the file or just click on button "Add files".
+ - You can drag and drop the file or just click on button `Add files`.
- - Hit button "Next".
+ - Hit button `Next`.

 2. Set permissions
- - You can set up permissions, then hit button "Next".
+ - You can set up permissions, then hit button `Next`.

 3. Set properties
- - You can set which storage class, encryption and tag you want to use for your html file, then hit button "Next".
+ - You can set which storage class, encryption and tag you want to use for your html file, then hit button `Next`.

 4. Review
- - You can check your setup, then hit button "Upload".
+ - You can check your setup, then hit button `Upload`.

 Now your file is uploaded to your bucket, and the page will show the bucket content with your file.